Tokenize Anything via Prompting: Experiments

 \subsection{Qualitative Results}

 We qualitatively evaluate \Ours using point-based prompts.
-By simply drawing a click, box or scribble on a target region, the \Ours model can concurrently generate the segmentation mask, class name, as well as text description.
+By simply clicking or automatically prompting with a dense grid of points, our model can simultaneously generate the segmentation mask, category name, and text description.

-\paragraph{Panoptic understanding.} \cref{fig:demo_1} visualizes examples that typically require panoptic segmentation.
-The results showcase the challenge of retrieving \textit{stuff} categories without access to human annotations.
-However, the generated region-level captions are precise in most scenarios, wherever clicked on \textit{stuff} or \textit{things}.
-This indicates that text decoder effectively activates the rich representation in the semantic tokens comparing to the classification head.

-\paragraph{Crowd understanding.} \cref{fig:demo_2} visualizes the result of challenging crowd regions.
-Our model accurately identifies and segments various elements within crowded or bustling environments.
-The segmentation masks precisely outline the distinct regions occupied by people, animals, food, as well as various uncommon commodities and stationeries.
-The associated class labels provide detailed categorization, distinguishing between different entities such as bird and dog.
-Furthermore, the accompanying caption provides an overall summary, including the presence of a crowd and the quantity of entities coexisting within the environment.

-\paragraph{Open-world knowledge.} \cref{fig:demo_3} showcases the instances that pose challenges in open-world scenarios.
-Due to the subjective nature of vocabulary design, curated concepts such as ‘pepsi’, ‘cocacola’, ‘dragon’, ‘spider-man’ and ‘whisky’ could hardly be selected via discriminative retrievals (\ie, classification).
-However, our model demonstrates distinction in these concept-related instances, demonstrating its capacity to handle open-world knowledge.
-This adaptability is particularly notable, as it enables the model to contribute effectively to generative tasks.
+\paragraph{\textbf{Open-world knowledge.}} \cref{fig:demo_3} showcases example instances that pose challenges in open-world scenarios.
+Due to the subjective nature of vocabulary design, curated concepts such as ‘pepsi’, ‘cocacola’, ‘dragon’, ‘spider-man’ and ‘whisky’ could hardly be selected via retrievals (\ie, classification).
+However, our model demonstrates proficiency in handling these concept-related instances, indicating its capability to deal with open-world knowledge.

+\paragraph{\textbf{Crowd understanding.}} \cref{fig:demo_2} visualizes the crowd regions. \Ours accurately identifies and segments various elements within crowded or bustling environments.
+The segmentation masks precisely outline the distinct regions occupied by people, food as well as various uncommon commodities and stationeries.
+Furthermore, the accompanying caption provides an overall summary.